RefRain -prism memories-

 Sound 9

-RefRain is a great shooter that strays a little from the usual formula to offer an action packed experience that is based more on skill than luck.
-Mastering the use of the M.E.F.A2 and Concept Reactor attacks are immensely satisfying and also allows you to play more aggressively.
-Players used to power-ups and weapon upgrades will find that RefRain has a bit of a learning curve, but this also provides it with more longevity and replay value.
+RefRain is a great shooter that strays a little from the usual formula to offer an action-packed experience based more on skill than luck.
+Mastering the M.E.F.A2 and Concept Reactor attacks is immensely satisfying and allows you to play more aggressively.
+Players used to power-ups and weapon upgrades will find that RefRain has a bit of a learning curve, but this also gives it more longevity and replay value.
 Overall, if you are a fan of the genre, then RefRain certainly doesn’t disappoint.

 Graphics: The designs are a little bland compared to other shooters, but the game is very colorful.